What is Micropython?

-Arduino Due is the first 32bit microcontroller introduced in 2013.
-It has powerful SAM3X8E chip which runs at 84 Mhz, 96KB of RAM, 512KB of flash memory and tons of extra I/O peripherals like CAN bus and dedicated DACs.
-This makes Due perfect for running micropython.
+Arduino Due is the first 32-bit microcontroller introduced in 2013.
+It has the powerful SAM3X8E chip which runs at 84 Mhz, 96KB of RAM, 512KB of flash memory and tons of extra I/O peripherals like CAN bus and dedicated DACs.
+This makes Due perfect for running Micropython.

 [NOTE: The Micropython port on Arduino Due is still in BETA, so not all peripherals are currently supported.
 Go to Github repo for the current status of the project]

 This is a step-by-step guide on how to flash & run Micropython on Arduino Due.

 Step 1: Downloading necessary programs and libraries